John Wilson (Scottish missionary): Education

-Educational mission
+Arrival in India and Early Missionary activities

 In 1829, a year after his graduation, Wilson and his wife went to Bombay as Christian missionaries supported by the Church of Scotland.

-The couple first studied Marathi at Harnai; then in 1831 they moved back to Bombay, where John established the Ambroli Church for the people.
+The couple first studied Marathi at Harnai; then in 1831 they moved back to Bombay, where Wilson established the Ambroli Church for the people.

 During 1830-1831, Wilson engaged in debates with Hindu apologists in Bombay.

 In 1830, his protege Ram Chandra, a Hindu convert to Christianity, debated with several Hindu Brahmin apologists in public.

-In 1831, Wilson himself debated with the Hindu pandit Morobhatt Dandekar, who summarized his arguments in a Marathi-language work titled Shri-Hindu-dharma-sthapana.
+In 1831, Wilson himself debated with the Hindu Pandit Morobhatt Dandekar, who summarized his arguments in a Marathi language work titled Shri Hindu Dharma Sthapana.

 Wilson translated Dandekar's text into English, and responded to it in his An Exposure of the Hindu Religion.
-Narayan Rao of Satara responded to Wilson's text in a pamphlet edited by Dandekar, and Wilson repsonded to it with A Second Exposure of the Hindoo Religion (1834).
+Narayan Rao of Satara responded to Wilson's text in a pamphlet edited by Dandekar, and Wilson responded to it with A Second Exposure of the Hindoo Religion (1834).

+European Education in Bombay

-Determined to set up educational institutions for the young in Bombay, John first established an English school in 1832, and added a college in 1836 – now called Wilson College, Mumbai.
-With this school John was able to introduce European education, examinations and textbooks to the people of the city.
+Determined to set up educational institutions for the young in Bombay, Wilson first established an English school name Wilson High School at Girgaon in 1832, and added a college in 1836 - now called Wilson College, Mumbai.
+With this school he was able to introduce European education, examinations and textbooks to the people of the city.

 This would gradually change the way in which schools in Bombay orchestrated themselves.
-In 1857 John helped to establish the Bombay University, and went on to become its Vice-Chancellor in 1869.
+In 1857 Wilson helped to establish the Bombay University, and went on to become its Vice-Chancellor in 1869.

 Wilson's wife, Margaret, also influenced the education system in Bombay, and aided the female population by establishing schools for girls in 1829.
 In 1832 she established a boarding school for females, now called St. Columba High School.
 This was western India's first boarding school for females.

-The couple also opened schools in Marathi and Hebrew for the Native Jewish community of the Bene Israel of the Konkan region, teaching Boys as well as girls and translating the Holy Bible especially the Old Testament for their benefit.
+The couple also opened schools in Marathi and Hebrew for the Native Jewish community of the Bene Israel of the Konkan region, teaching boys as well as girls and translating the Bible especially the Old Testament for their benefit.

-Wilson was a passionate advocate for the preservation of Indian historical monuments.
-He was the Honorary President of what was then the Asiatic Society of Bombay.
-When the Bombay Cave Temple Commission was established in 1848, he was elected the first president.
-He was an important lobbyist for the establishment in 1861 of the Archaeological Survey of India.